 In terms of memorizing these, it’s been a little hit or miss.
 This used to bother me, but after listening to The Mason Jar Podcast on Morning Time, I felt a little better when Cindy Rollins mentioned that memorization was never her goal, she just wanted them to be singing or humming along if they could.

-We finished all of the books that have been crossed off, so we’re obviously going to need some more reading material for the coming months. 😳
+We finished all of the books except Peter Pan and The Red Fairy Book, so we’re obviously going to need some more reading material for the coming months. 😳

 I didn’t do exams at all last year and wasn’t sure I was going to do them this year but after having read a few things about them, I thought it might be worth a try.
 I used the AO examples but substituted in a few areas where we either didn’t read the book or didn’t read according to the AO schedule (mainly Trial and Triumph and Bible).
 Admittedly, I had some trepidation going into the exam as I always felt like B has a hard time retaining stuff beyond a day or so and we both struggle when he won’t narrate (or just sits there saying “and” over and over again while he tries to remember).
 But he surprised me and did really well, including singing a few songs (which are permanently saved on my phone now ❤) in Spanish and English.
 It did reinforce, though, that I need to be better about helping him remember names…..that’s an area we really need to work on.
 We’ll definitely be doing this again for Term 2.